Blacon: Places of worship

-There are several places of worship in Blacon to cater for Christian and Islamic faiths.
-Holy Trinity-Without-The-Walls is the Church of England parish church.
-St Theresa's is the Roman Catholic Church, erected in 1959 with the support of the local Catholic Community; it is associated with a primary school of the same name and which is located behind the church.
-The primary school was formed by the combination of the former Our Lady of Mount Carmel Middle School and St Theresa's Junior School which was situated on Blacon Point Road.

-The Kingdom Hall of Jehovah's Witnesses is on Melbourne Road.

-There is a Shah Jalal Mosque on Clifton Drive to the south of the suburb.
+Blacon contains places of worship serving Christian and Islamic communities.
+Holy Trinity-without-the-Walls is the Church of England parish church.
+St Theresa's Roman Catholic Church, erected in 1959, is associated with St Theresa's Catholic Primary School.
+The Kingdom Hall of Jehovah's Witnesses is located on Melbourne Road.
+Shah Jalal Mosque stands on Clifton Drive in the southern part of the suburb.

 Blacon Cemetery

-Blacon Cemetery was laid out in 1940, during the Second World War, when two plots, in Sections A and H, were set aside for service burials.
-The cemetery's first interment took place on 20 December 1941.
-The cemetery contains in all the war graves of 461 Commonwealth service personnel, including an unidentified Royal Air Force airman, and 97 war graves of other nationalities (86 of them Polish servicemen from various hospitals in the area) that are maintained by the Commonwealth War Graves Commission.
-The plot in Section A was a Royal Air Force regional cemetery for air personnel from bases in Cheshire and neighbouring counties, while members of other armed services were buried in Section H.
+Blacon Cemetery was established in 1940 during the Second World War, when two plots in Sections A and H were set aside for service burials.
+The first interment took place on 20 December 1941.

+The cemetery contains the war graves of 461 Commonwealth service personnel, including one unidentified Royal Air Force airman, and 97 personnel of other nationalities, most of whom were Polish servicemen.
+These graves are maintained by the Commonwealth War Graves Commission.
+Section A served as a regional cemetery for Royal Air Force personnel from Cheshire and neighbouring counties, while members of other services were buried in Section H.

-In 1965 Chester Crematorium, built with garden of remembrance adjoining Section A, was opened.
-The original chapel was replaced with a new larger chapel that was built alongside it and opened in April 2013.
-The site of the older building, after its demolition, has been utilised as a memorial garden.
+Chester Crematorium, adjoining Section A, opened in 1965.
+A new chapel was constructed alongside the original building and opened in April 2013; the former chapel site was subsequently converted into a memorial garden.